Video Streaming Services That Let You Cut Cable TV

 Monthly bill: $82 to $96

-What you get: Hulu + Live TV offers about 85 channels, including the major broadcast channels—ABC, CBS, Fox, and NBC—in a growing number of markets.
+What you get: Hulu + Live TV offers about 95 channels, including the major broadcast channels—ABC, CBS, Fox, and NBC—in a growing number of markets.
 You also get cable channels such as A&E, BET, CN, CNN, Disney, Fox News, FX, HGTV, TBS, and TNT.
 The lineup includes CBS Sports, ESPN, and Fox Sports, plus some regional sports networks.
-Hulu also has a growing library of original content, including “Only Murders in the Building” and “The Bear.”
+You also get access to Hulu’s streaming library, with original content like “Only Murders in the Building” and “The Bear.”

 Hulu recently renewed a deal with Fox to keep programs such as “The Masked Singer,” “The Simpsons,” and “Family Guy.”
-Hulu has recently added 14 channels, including Hallmark and The Weather Channel.
+Hulu also recently added 14 channels, including Hallmark and The Weather Channel.

 The basic service lets you create six separate profiles—though only two people can use the service at a time—and includes an unlimited cloud DVR.
 You can add premium networks, pay more to get additional sports and entertainment content, and upgrade to unlimited screens.

-What you don’t get: The service is missing AMC, BBC America, Hallmark, MLB Network, NBA TV, NFL Network, and PBS.
+What you don’t get: The service is missing A&E, AMC, BBC America, and NBA TV.
 Also, it lost some NBC programs that were available on Hulu to NBCUniversal’s own Peacock service.
-Hulu has a deal with Discovery for several channels, including the Food Network, HGTV, and TLC, but some popular shows, such as “90 Day Fiancé” and “Fixer Upper,” will be only on the company’s newer Discovery+ and Max services.
+Hulu has a deal with Discovery for several channels, including the Food Network, HGTV, and TLC, but some popular shows, such as “90 Day Fiancé” and “Fixer Upper,” will be available only on the company’s newer Discovery+ and HBO Max services.

 Sign up for Hulu + Live TV.